UMass Amherst Title IX Coordination Team and Resource List:

 The UMass Police Department serves as a resource for reporting and criminal investigation of incidents of sexual violence.
 Additionally, the UMass Police Department provides prevention services such as Rape Aggression Defense courses, a night time escort service and other awareness raising and preventative information.

-Tom O’Donnell, Interim Deputy Chief of Police, serves as the deputy Title IX Coordinator for the UMass Amherst Police Department.
+Tom O’Donnell, Lieutenant, serves as the deputy Title IX Coordinator for the UMass Amherst Police Department.

 585 East Pleasant Street